philipxray/Cyclistic_Data_Analysis/README.md

 Guiding questions:

 1. How do annual members and casual riders use Cyclistic bikes differently?
 2. Why would casual riders buy Cyclistic annual memberships?
+    The Cyclistic trip dataset includes information on how riders use the service — such as ride duration, time of day, distance, and start/end locations, but it does not contain financial, demographic, or survey data.
+  	Therefore, we cannot directly analyze the role of pricing or personal preferences in membership decisions.
+But by analyzing usage data, we can infer several marketable points:

+  	Frequency & consistency: If casual riders take multiple rides per month, they might save money by switching to an annual plan.

+    Ride duration: Casual riders with longer rides may be exploring the city — a membership might encourage shorter, more frequent commutes.

+    Seasonality: If casual riders are active across multiple months or seasons (not just summer tourists), they could benefit from year-round access.

+    Time of day: If many casual rides occur during commute hours (morning/evening), those users might be potential daily commuters who could gain from unlimited rides.

-3. How can Cyclistic use digital media to influence casual riders to become members?
+4. How can Cyclistic use digital media to influence casual riders to become members?